 Practically all our work is from recommendation as we rarely advertise our services but on the rare occasions we do its usually in a marque specific magazine for example 'Vantage' for the Aston Martin enthusiasts.

-Although Aston Martins dominate the workshop we don't discriminate other marques that carry the 'Prestige' status, Jaguars and Ferraris are fairly commonplace here too with at least one E-Type usually with us at any given time.
+Although Aston Martins dominate the workshop we don't discriminate other marques that carry the "Prestige" status, Jaguars and Ferraris are fairly commonplace here too with at least one E-Type usually with us at any given time.
 Pre war GP Mercedes and Auto Unions sometimes make appearances as does a Grand Prix winning Bugatti Type 51 although that has sadly now gone to the USA.
-We have had an ex Graham Hill winning Lotus 16 passed through our purpose-built facility for paintwork and we are also able to carry out complex composite repairs in house too as we have done on a Brabham BT8 and Porsche 910.
+We have had an ex Graham Hill winning Lotus 16 passed through our purpose-built facility for paintwork and we are also able to carry out complex composite repairs in house too as we have done on a Brabham BT8 and Rainer Becker's Porsche 910.

 Please contact us if you would like more information or to discuss a particular project that requires that personal touch.